cyrilwanner/optimized-images-loader/README.md

 #### ?webp

-If this `?webp` query parameter is specified, `next-optimized-images` automatically converts the image to the new WebP format.
+If this `?webp` query parameter is specified, `optimized-images-loader` automatically converts the image to the new WebP format.

 For browsers that don't yet support WebP, you may want to also provide a fallback using the `<picture>` tag or use the [`Img`](#img) component which does this out of the box: